 - If you want to use crayfish as bait, you may only use them in the waterbody in which they were caught.
 It is illegal to transport them over land.
 The maximum number of live crayfish you can have in your possession at one time is 36.

 - If you have any information about the illegal importation, distribution or sale of rusty crayfish, report it immediately to the Ministry of Natural Resources TIPS line at 1-877-TIPS-MNR (847-7667) toll-free any time, or contact your local Ministry of Natural Resources office (ontario.ca/mnroffices) during regular business hours.
 You can also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).

-- If you’ve seen a rusty crayfish or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find a Rusty Crayfish or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711 or visit EDDMapS Ontario to report a sighting.

 OFAH/ONDMNRF Invading Species Awareness Program.
 (2021).
 Rusty Crayfish.
 Retrieved from: www.invadingspecies.com.